mde/ejs/docs/11-authentication.md

 #### Requiring authentication in your app

-User a before-filter, and redirect to the login page if there is no `userId` in the user's session.
+Use a before-filter, and redirect to the login page if there is no `userId` in the user's session.
 If there is a `userId`, that means the user is authenticated.
 There is a built-in `reequireAuth` function in the Passport helper-library, which does just this.